About the NEW JERSEY ISACA Chapter

 - Chapter hosted events to joint events with various audit and security professional organizations and local Universities.

-- Mailing hundreds of monthly announcements to weekly emails to over 2,800 chapter members and interested persons.
+- Mailing hundreds of monthly announcements to weekly emails sent to over 2,800 chapter members and interested persons.

 The New Jersey chapter has achieved numerous awards since its founding.
 The chapter website, www.njisaca.org, achieved the Gold Award for best websites from ISACA for three consecutive years.
 The chapter received Honorable Mention for its communications program in 2014 and 2015.
 In 2016, the chapter was awarded the K. Wayne Snipes award as the Best Very Large Chapter for both North America and Globally.